mathworks/docmaker/tbx/docmakerdoc/automation.md

 end
 ```

 The task will be skipped if the input and output have not changed since the last successful run.
-Furthermore `buildtool clean` will remove generated artifacts, without the need to call `docerdelete` explicitly.
+Furthermore `buildtool clean` will remove generated artifacts, without the need to call `docdelete` explicitly.

 In MATLAB R2025a or later, you can use the provided [`DocMakerTask`](DocMakerTask.md) to simplify this process, without the need to write a task function.
 This task works
 in the same way as the steps above.